 The bill establishes a pilot program coordinated by the Department of Administration, in collaboration with the Kansas Children's Cabinet and the Department of Health and Environment, to provide health services to child care providers working in licensed entities.
 The program will offer telehealth consultation services to eligible child care providers, including family child care homes and day care facilities, with specific income and insurance criteria.
 The program will be phased in over three fiscal years, expanding to include all child care providers by 2028.
-Additionally, accepted providers will receive reimbursements for prescription medication costs, and the Kansas Children's Cabinet is tasked with seeking grant funding to help offset program costs.
+Additionally, accepted providers will receive up to $100 per month in reimbursements for prescription medication costs.
+The bill also mandates that the Kansas Children's Cabinet seek grant funding to help offset program costs.

 Statutes affected: